pearcej/pearcej.github.io/csc236/index.md

   - Outside of class:
     - Continue [L06: Bytes](https://docs.google.com/document/d/1BvbnKcN1xBYoNIQrv0XQOFmafxjr9o1LsGloj9gAp-Q/edit?usp=sharing) Final Milestone: Lab is debugged and complete.
 Due Wednesday, March 11, 2020
     - Announcement: There will be a **reading quiz on Wednesday, March 11, 2020 on Chapter 5** of [Problem Solving with Algorithms and Data Structures using C++](https://runestone.academy/runestone/books/published/cppds/index.html).
 Be sure to use our course cppdsS20, and a login using your Berea email and username.
+    - Begin [L07: Binary Addition](https://docs.google.com/document/d/1BvbnKcN1xBYoNIQrv0XQOFmafxjr9o1LsGloj9gAp-Q/edit?usp=sharing) Milestone 1: Pull repo and make some commits including the whiteboard design and assigned tasks. - Due Friday, March 13, 2020.
+Milestone 2: Make sincere attempt to complete everything, so you can come to class with questions.
+To meet this milestone, you must have written and pushed most of the code needed for completion to the repo.
+However, it might not yet be working.
+Due Monday, March 16, 2020.
+Final Milestone: Lab is complete.
+Due Wednesday, March 18, 2020.

 ## Day 22: Friday, February 28, 2020
   - Before class: Complete all work due before class today (see list from last time)